SquilliamX/Foundry-Upgradeable-UUPS/notes.md

 All the proxies mentioned below have some type of Ethereum improvemtn proposal (EIP) and most of them are in the draft phase

+Note: Upgradeable contracts do not use constructors in the proxy or the implementation.
+This is because if the implementation has logic that sets variables, the proxy will not set those variables as the constructor for the implementation only sets those variables in the implementation.
+    To get around this, we need to deploy the implementation function, then we need to call a "intializer" function.
+This is basically our constructor, except it will be called on the proxy.

 #### Transparent Proxy Pattern